M0d-4/AppNest/README.md

 <div align="center">
-  <h1><b>LiveContainer</b></h1>
+  <h1><b>AppNest</b></h1>
   <p><i>An app launcher that runs iOS apps without actually installing them! </i></p>

-# LiveContainer
+# AppNest

-- LiveContainer is an app launcher (not emulator or hypervisor) that allows you to run iOS apps inside it.
+- AppNest is an app launcher (not emulator or hypervisor) that allows you to run iOS apps inside it.
 - Allows you to install unlimited apps (3 app/10 app id free developer account limit does not apply here) with only one app & app id.
 You can also have multiple versions of an app installed with multiple data containers.
 - (Below iOS 26) When JIT is available, codesign is entirely bypassed, no need to sign your apps before installing.
-Otherwise, your app will be signed with the same certificate used by LiveContainer.
+Otherwise, your app will be signed with the same certificate used by AppNest.

 ## Requirements